RoboJackets/mjackets-api/docs/contributing/api_development.rst

 ************************

 You can directly use HAL components from your API source code without needing include statements.
-The :file:`mJackets.hpp` file automatically includes the appropriate HAL drivers into the project, which are selected by the target device definition in the build system as well as the HAL configuration file.
+The `mJackets.hpp` file automatically includes the appropriate HAL drivers into the project, which are selected by the target device definition in the build system as well as the HAL configuration file.

 You will also need to make sure that the appropriate HAL driver libraries are linked with the API to ensure that the driver source files, linker and compiler flags, and header files are imported into the project.
-This can all be accomplished by adding a single line to the :file:`CMakeLists.txt` file in the top level mjacket-api directory.
+This can all be accomplished by adding a single line to the `CMakeLists.txt` file in the top level mjacket-api directory.
 For each driver library you want to link, add a line with the format :code:`HAL::STM32::${FAMILY}::<your_driver_name>` in the :code:`target_link_libraries` function.
 The :code:`${FAMILY}` variable will automatically be populated by the build